-- Wholesale copying of passages from works of others into your homework, essay, term paper, or dissertation without acknowledgment. - Use of the views, opinions, or insights of another without acknowledgment. - Paraphrasing of another person's characteristic or original phraseology, metaphor, or other literary device without acknowledgment.
+- Wholesale copying of passages, figures and tables from works of others into your homework, essay, term paper, or dissertation without acknowledgment. - Use of the views, opinions, or insights of another without acknowledgment. - Paraphrasing of another person's characteristic or original phraseology, metaphor, or other literary device without acknowledgment